 Most kids in this competition were 11-14 years old.
 Being 9 is a big challenge.
-Kids that are 9 do not usually have the attention span for all the tasks and activities needed to do well in this league.
-This doesn’t mean they shouldn’t compete, it just means you could have challenges getting your kids to focus on their project work.
+Kids that young do not usually have the attention span for all the tasks needed to do well.
+This doesn’t mean they shouldn’t compete.
+It just means you could have challenges getting your kids to focus on their project work.

 FLL is a Lot of Work

-- Core Values – Kids must demonstrate and discuss the FLL Core Values to judges and explain how they use them in every day life.
-Our kids didn’t score well here, as we had a hard time understanding what was required.
+- Core Values – Kids must demonstrate and discuss the FLL Core Values to judges.
+Also, they need to explain how they use them in everyday life.

-- Project – For 2012, the project was called Senior Solutions, and our kids were tasked with finding a problem that seniors have and finding a solution to that problem.
-Teams must interview many people to research the problem, work together as a team to find multiple solutions, and finalize on one of those solutions.
+- Project – For 2012, the project was called Senior Solutions.
+Our kids were tasked with finding a problem that seniors have and finding a solution.
+Teams must interview many people to research the problem, work together as a team to find multiple solutions, and finalize a solution.
 A poster board should also be made to illustrate the progress they made during the project.
-We had too much parental involvement in this area, mostly because our kids were not focused, they kept playing during our meetings instead of doing work.
-As a result, our poster board looked too professional, not like a child would have made it.

 - Robot Challenges – This is the area that most people think of when they think of robotic competitions.
 Unfortunately, the scoring is not weighted heavily in this category like most would think.
 Our MindBlasters team was EXCELLENT in this category, placing 2nd in a field of 7 teams!
 Very proud of our team on what they accomplished there.

-To our surprise, even though we got 2nd place in the Robot Challenges, we didn’t even get the 4th place alternate spot to move on to the Akron regional competition.
-We didn’t spend enough time working on Core Values and the Senior Solutions project to get enough points to move on.
-This is a big part of the competition that I wish we understood better when we began the process in August.
+To our surprise, even though we got 2nd place in the Robot Challenges, we didn’t place high enough to move on to the regional competition.
+We needed to spend more time working on Core Values and the Senior Solutions project.
+These are a big part of the competition.
+Consequently, I that I wish we understood better when we began the process in August.

 FLL and Junior FFL are Very Different

-FIRST has a Junior FIRST LEGO League, which is a very easy-going competition for younger LEGO lovers who want to eventually become involved in the more-exciting FLL competition.
-They use LEGO WeDo kits instead of LEGO Mindstorms kits, and the age range is closer together, so kids don’t have such a huge advantage like 14 year olds have in the FLL competition.
+FIRST has a Junior FIRST LEGO League.
+This is a competition for younger LEGO lovers who want to eventually become involved in the more-exciting FLL competition.
+They use LEGO WeDo kits instead of LEGO Mindstorms kits, and the age range is closer together.

 Robot Building Guide

-When building your robot during competition, you must use one and only one robot base.
+When building your robot during the competition, you must use one and only one robot base.
 That means that you can only use 1 NXT brick and 3 motors.
 When we first started, we built 3 different robots thinking we could pull one off the board and put another one on.
-Nope.
-Not allowed.
+This is not allowed.
 You must use the same NXT brick during the competition.